Yoko Ono: Skylanding, 2016

 In October 2016, Ono unveiled her first permanent art installation in the United States; the collection is located in Jackson Park, Chicago and promotes peace.
 Ono was inspired during a visit to the Garden of the Phoenix in 2013 and feels a connection to the city of Chicago.

 Refugee Boat, 2019

 Participating in Lower Manhattan's River to River Festival in 2019, Ono presented her participatory installation Add Color (Refugee Boat) (1960/2019).
 The work comprises a white room with a white rowing boat in it, which were both covered by messages and drawings from members of the audience throughout the festival.
 Through the participatory nature of the work, the artist emphasised the need for solidarity and the history of immigrants and refugees in the United States.
 Refugee Boat belongs to Ono's Add Color Painting series, first enacted in 1960, which invites the audience to make marks over the designated objects, often white.

+DREAM TOGETHER, 2020

+In 2020, Yoko Ono created DREAM TOGETHER, for the Metropolitan Museum of Art.
+It was the first time the Museum had displayed art on its façade (usually reserved for banners).
+It was meant to convey a "powerful message of hope and unity" during the COVID-19 crisis.
+The artwork consisted of black text on two white banners with "DREAM" on the south banner and "TOGETHER" on the north banner.